george-hawkins/arf-drone/video.md

 Video
 =====

 TODO: remember to add SD card (see specific link below) to purchase list of things for video.
+Along with extra long pin header or a mirco-B USB connector shell (see below).

 RunCam 2 - what you get in the box: